IBSC Ideas Lab

 Refund Policy

-IBSC will refund 90% of registration fees if a written request is received by April 22, 2025.
-No refunds will be made for cancellations received after this time.
+If you are unable to attend, you must cancel your registration in writing by emailing IBSC@theibsc.org by April 7, 2026.
+IBSC will refund 90% of registration fees if a written request is received via email by this date.
+No refunds will be made for cancellations received after this date.
 Schools seeking to register an alternate to replace a participant unable to attend should contact IBSC@theibsc.org.

-Please note: Watch your email for login information for this Ideas Lab by April 29, 2025.
-If you registered for this IBSC Ideas Lab after this date, watch for login information within 24 hours.
+Please note: Watch your email for login information for this IBSC Ideas Lab by April 14, 2026.
+If you registered later than this date, watch for login information within 24 hours.

 Participation certificates: Participants present for all three conversations will receive a certificate of participation within two weeks of the final session.